Differentially Private Link Prediction With Protected Connections: Privacy-accuracy trade-off of

-\paragraph{Quality of ranking in the face of \our:} Here, we consider a \our\ algorithm $\App$ that calls an underlying LP algorithm $\Acal$ as a subroutine, and explore $\Acal=\tCN, \tJC, \tAA$.
-Like other privacy preserving algorithms, \our\ also introduces some randomness into the original LP protocol, and therefore, any \our\ algorithm $\App$ may reduce the predictive quality of~$\Acal$.
-Controlling the level of randomness ($\epsilon_p$) in $\App$ allows \our\ to effectively tradeoff between privacy and the fidelity to the predictions made by~$\Acal$.
-A nontrivial $\epsilon_p$ results in some loss of predictive quality.
-To formally investigate the loss, we first quantify the loss in scores suffered by $\App$, compared to the top-$K$ nodes selected by~$s_{\Acal}$:
+Like other privacy preserving algorithms, \our\ also introduces some randomness to the base LP scores, and therefore, any \our\ algorithm $\App$ may reduce the predictive quality of~$\Acal$.
+To formally investigate the loss, we quantify the loss in scores suffered by $\App$, compared to $\Acal$: